mklement0/Native/README.md

   * Note:
     * Unlike `ins`, `ie` expects you to use _PowerShell's_ syntax and pass the arguments _individually_, as you normally would in direct invocation; in other words: simply place `ie` as the command name before how you would normally invoke the external executable (if the normal invocation would synctactically require `&`, use `ie` _instead_ of `&`.)
     * There should be no need for such a function, but it is currently required because PowerShell's built-in argument passing is still broken as of PowerShell 7.0, [as summarized in this GitHub issue](https://github.com/PowerShell/PowerShell/issues/1995#issuecomment-562334606); should the problem be fixed in a future version, this function will detect the fix and will no longer apply its workarounds.
+    * For technical reasons, passing `--` is invariably removed by PowerShell; to pass `--` through to the target executable, specify it _twice_.
+    * `ie` automatically handles special quoting needs for batch files and for executables such as `msiexec.exe` and `msdeploy.exe`; run `ie -?` for details.

   * Use the closely related **`iee`** function (the extra "e" standing for "error") if you want a script-terminating error to be thrown if the external executable reports a nonzero exit code (if `$LASTEXITCODE` is nonzero); e.g., the following command would throw an error:
     * `iee git clone http://example.org/no-git-repo-here`